graycenw/website/content/home/welcome.md

   columns: '3'
 ---

-I'm a science writer developing my skills and honing my writerly vibes in the UC Santa Cruz science communication master's program.
-I'm also a non-practicing biochemist, a tabletop RPG enthusiast, a bike rider, and a cat person.
+Graycen Wheeler is a science writer developing her skills and honing her writerly vibes in the UC Santa Cruz science communication master's program.
+She's also a non-practicing biochemist, a tabletop RPG enthusiast, a bike rider, and a cat person.